 - String: for a string of alphanumerical and special characters limited to 400 characters.

 - Text: for a text field (where you can add line breaks).

 - Date/Time/Date & Time: for date and time fields.

 - Integer: for integer values (0, 1, 2, -1,.. limited to +/- 2,147,483,647).

 - Decimal: for decimal values (0.1, -5.1, 1.655,..) with maximum 3 decimal digits.

 - Boolean: for a boolean field.

-- Person: to enter the name of a person or a Google Group (AODocs will autocomplete email addresses available in your G Suite domain global address list).
+- Person: for the name of a person or a Google Group (AODocs autocompletes email addresses available in your G Suite domain global address list).

-- Custom categories: custom values defined by categories like "Company", "Country" in our example.
-End-users will be able to select values from a drop-down list in the end-user interface.
+- Custom categories: custom values defined by categories such as "Manufacturer" and "Country".
+End-users can select values from a drop-down list in the user interface.
 Learn more: What are categories?

 Note: If you create a property with the name of a category, the field type of your new property will auto populate with this category.

-– Custom properties values can be used to trigger or validate a workflow state.
+– Custom property values can be used to trigger or validate a workflow state.

 – Person fields can be used as validators, dates trigger a reminder, etc.

-- “Hidden” will not be displayed to the contributors and readers and contributors will not be able to edit it.
-Hidden fields are only visible by the library administrators in a dedicated section when they edit a document.
+- Hidden: these properties aren't displayed to contributors and readers.
+Hidden properties are only visible by library administrators when they view or edit a document.

-2. Click on the name of a property to rename it.
+2. Press the name of a property to rename it.

-5. You can rearrange the properties' order by drag-and-drop.
+5. You can rearrange the order of the properties by drag and drop.